Europay / MasterCard / Visa

 EMV transactions are authenticated during payment to protect against counterfeit cards.
 They also create unique transaction data, so any captured data cannot be used to execute new transactions.

-On October 1, 2015, a shift in liability took place for fraudulent cards if you are not compliant.
-Don't let your business get hit with expensive non-compliant fees, simply for not upgrading your terminal.
+On October 1, 2015, a shift in liability took place for fraudulent cards if you are not EMV ready.
+Don't let your business get hit with expensive non-compliant fees simply for not upgrading your terminal.

 Customer loyalty is the key to a successful business.
 Build trust with your customers by ensuring their credit cards don't get compromised.